keypom/keypom-docs/docs/Concepts/KeypomProtocol/terminology.md

 This means when the user claims their key for the first time, they will receive a FT, some NEAR and call a set of functions.
 On the second claim, they will receive an NFT while on the third and final claim, they will receive some NEAR and FTs.

 This behaviour is the same accross all the keys in the drop.
 As the drop funder, you would need to ensure your drop has all the necessary assets to fund all of the keys.
-For example, if each FT asset represents 1 Go-Team Token and you have 10 keys, you would need to fund your drop with 20 Go-Team Tokens.
+Following the above example, if each FT asset represents 1 Go-Team Token and you have 10 keys, you would need to fund your drop with 20 Go-Team Tokens.
 For more on how to use each asset, see the pages below.

 <div class="container">
   <div class="row">